JoseVteEsteve/NotepadPlus-Cambridge-Pseudocode-Plugin/User Guide and Installation.md

-# Unofficial Cambdridge Pseudocode Language Plugin for Notepad ++
+# Unofficial Cambridge Pseudocode Language Plugin for Notepad ++

 ### Cambridge Pseudocode
 Cambridge International offers their students the opportunity to course the subject Computer Science in the following key stages: